Weak Markov Processes as Linear Systems: Subprocesses from Normal Invariant States

 which implies that $\fg$ is co-invariant for $V$ and hence we have a subprocess $(\qG, V^\qG, \fg)$.
-Combined with the analysis in Section \ref{section:cat} we obtain the surprising result that the GNS-Hilbert space of a stationary Markov chain always carries automatically the structure of a $\gamma$-cascade
+Combined with the analysis in Section 4 we obtain the surprising result that the (weak) process dual to a stationary Markov chain is automatically a $\gamma$-extension